-Full-Time Employees II: Effective January 31, 2015, these are employees whose schedules do not justify their classification as Full-Time Employees I but who are nonetheless generally scheduled to work a minimum average of 30 hours per work week for four (4) consecutive calendar quarters during a calendar year.
-Full-Time II employees are designated by the Executive Director or the Board of Commissioners following their introductory period.
-The Full-Time Employee II (FT2) are eligible for health benefits single coverage only, any dependent care will be covered at the employee's expense.
-FT2 employees are also eligible for half the leave time of a Full-Time Employee I but no other employee benefits.
-FT2 employees who work 31 - 40 hours in a work week will be paid their regular rate of pay.
+Full-Time Employees II: Effective January 31, 2015, these are employees whose schedules do not justify their classification as Full-Time Employees IFT1 employees but who are nonetheless generally scheduled to work a minimum average of 30 hours per work week for four (4) consecutive calendar quarters during a calendar year.
+Full-Time II (FT2employees) employees are designated by the Executive Director or the Board of Commissioners following their introductory period.
+The Full-Time Employee II (FT2) employees are eligible for single health benefits single coverage only, any dependent care will be covered at the employee's expense.
+FT2 employees are also eligible for half the leave time of a Full-TimeFT1 Employee I but no other employee benefits.
+FT2 employees who work 31 - 40 hours in a work-week will be paid their regular rate of pay.
 In compliance with FLSA, hours worked over 40 hours will be paid in accordance to the District's overtime compensation policy.
-The number of hours a FT2 Employee scually works will not change the employee's status or classification as FT2 Employee unless specifically stated otherwise in writing by the Executive Director.
+The number of hours a FT2 Employees employee actually works will not change the employee's status or classification as FT2 Employee employee unless specifically stated otherwise in writing by the Executive Director.